-Civitas Social Housing (CSH) is one of only a small handful of Real Estate Investment Trusts (REITs) that have had a positive year in the face of the COVID-19 pandemic.
-Due to the nature of its income - which is ultimately paid through housing benefit from central government - CSH has continued to collect all its rents during the crisis (unlike most other REITs).
-To reflect its growing earnings, the board has increased the dividend target for 2021 to 5.4p per share (from 5.3p).
+Civitas Social Housing (CSH) is one of only a small handful of REITs that have had a positive year in the face of the COVID-19 pandemic.
+Due to the nature of its income - which is government-backed through housing benefit - rent collection rates have not been affected and, to reflect its growing earnings, the board has increased the dividend target for 2021 to 5.4p per share (from 5.3p).

-CSH's cash reserves are fully allocated (including around £25m that is held as a cash contingency), so new debt facilities are being lined up and an equity raise could be on the cards later this year or early next year
+CSH's cash reserves are fully allocated (including around £25m held as a cash contingency), so new debt facilities are being lined up and an equity raise could be on the cards later this year or early next year.